kukuu/scalable-platforms-system-architecture/README.md

 - Kubernetes: Containerization using Docker and orchestration with Kubernetes enabled easy management and scaling of microservices.
 Kubernetes provided features like load balancing, self-healing, and rolling updates.

-- Monitoring and Observability: I implemented monitoring and observability solutions using Prometheus and Grafana.
+- Monitoring and Observability: Monitoring and observability solutions are implemented using Prometheus and Grafana.
 This allowed for real-time monitoring of application health, resource utilization, and the ability to set up alerts for proactive issue resolution.

 ## Principles of Software Design Architecture